-The holiday season is just about here, which means soon many of us will be taking planes, trains, and automobiles to visit loved ones or escape the cold and snow.
+The Memorial Day Weekend is just about here, which means soon many of us will be taking planes, trains, and automobiles to fun destinations.
 We’ve put together 20 of our best travel hacks to help you save time, money, and your sanity.
 Don’t leave home without them!

 20 Best Travel Hacks

 - Store your phone charger and/or earbuds in an old sunglasses case to keep them tangle free and easy to locate.